hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_whitelist_ip', 'my_hcap_whitelist_ip', 10, 2 );
 `

+= How to change the appearance of the admin menu? =

+Starting from 4.1.0, the admin menu was moved to the toplevel with subpages.
+You may ewant to return it back to the previous location in the admin Settings section, or tweak the appearance.

+You can use the following filter:

+`
+/**
+ * Filter the settings system initialization arguments.
+ *
+ * @param array $args Settings system initialization arguments.
+ */
+function hcap_settings_init_args_filter( $args ) {
+  $args['mode'] = 'tabs';

+  return $args;
+}

+add_filter( 'hcap_settings_init_args', 'hcap_settings_init_args_filter' );
+`

+`$args` array has the following fields:

+`mode`: 'pages' or 'tabs' (default 'pages') — the appearance of the admin menu;
+`parent`: a string — the parent menu item.
+Default '' for 'pages' mode and 'options-general.php' for 'tabs' mode;
+`position`: a number — the position of the menu item.
+Default 58.990225 for 'pages' mode.
+It Has no effect on 'tabs' mode;

 = Why isn't my WPForms Lite installation working? =

 Please make sure you have removed the reCAPTCHA keys under WPForms > Settings > reCAPTCHA to avoid a conflict.